Picasso Grade A

 Temperament & Captive Care

-The temperament and captive care requirements for Picasso Clownfish are very similar to that of the regular Percula Clownfish.
-It is very peaceful and hardy.
+The temperament and captive care requirements for the Ocellaris Longfin Clownfish is very similar to that of the regular Ocellaris clownfish.
+It is relatively peaceful and hardy.
 They thrive in saltwater aquariums with or without an anemone present.

 Feeding